IvelinDankov/04.Movie-Magic-Workshop-Part-1_Resources/README.md

 this happen with path.release() give path to json file and then with fs.readFile read this file and return JSON parse this data. /not well clear / export get movies in an object.
 19. import all in movesServices as movieData import and give it to movieData.getMovies()
 20. flow of 3 layer architecture first req.. go to. router.. go to. homeController.. go to. movieService.. go to. movieData.
 21. Let' go to create page.
+Start creating new folder in views -> movies and inside put create.hbs
+22. Create new controller movie controller.js
+23. Create.hbs inserting names in form
+24.